Tanzania Safari Photography Guide

 4. Vehicle & Guide Considerations

-- Opt for private or photography-specialist vehicles with open roofs for unobstructed shots.
+- Private or photography-specialist vehicles with open roofs are essential for unobstructed shots.

 5. Tips for Wildlife Photography